Kallikrein: Genes

-There are 15 known human tissue kallikreins: KLK1, KLK2, KLK3, KLK4, KLK5, KLK6, KLK7, KLK8, KLK9, KLK10, KLK11, KLK12, KLK13, KLK14, KLK15.
+There are 15 known human tissue kallikreins or kallikrein-related peptide: KLK1, KLK2, KLK3, KLK4, KLK5, KLK6, KLK7, KLK8, KLK9, KLK10, KLK11, KLK12, KLK13, KLK14, KLK15.

 Clinical significance

 Kallikrein-related peptidases are targets of active investigation by drug researchers as possible biomarkers for cancer.

-Prostate-specific antigen (PSA; hk3, human kallikrein gene 3) and human glandular kallikrein (hK2) are used as tumor markers for prostate cancer.
+Prostate-specific antigen (encoded by the gene KLK3) is tested as a marker for prostate cancer, while both it and other kallikrein family members like KLK1 and KLK2 may be involved in regulating cancer growth indirectly by participating in the degradation of IGF-Binding protein.

 Ecallantide, lanadelumab, and berotralstat are FDA-approved drugs that inhibit kallikrein and can be used for managing hereditary angioedema.

-A missense variant on KLK15 has been associated with hypermobile Ehlers-Danlos syndrome.
+A missense variant on KLK15 has been associated with hypermobile Ehlers–Danlos syndrome.